 In July of 2012, the Anglican Mission in America, Heart of North America Network and the Anglican Diocese of the Great Lakes merged together as one united Diocese in the heart of North America.
 HONA’s Bishop David Loomis, in collaboration with Bishop Roger Ames invited all HONA parishes and clergy to become a part of the ADGL.
 This was an exciting time in the life of our diocese as we combined resources to reach people with the transforming love of the gospel of our Lord Savior Jesus Christ.
 Upon Bp.
 Ames retirement, the ADGL held an extraordinary Synod, on October 3, 2015, which nominated three candidates to be considered for election as the new bishop of the Anglican Diocese of the Great Lakes.
 The College of the Bishops of the ACNA, meeting in Vero Beach, Florida, on January 6, 2016, elected The Rev. Dr. Ronald Jackson, as the second bishop of the ADGL.
 He was consecrated Bishop at St. Bernard Catholic Church in Akron, Ohio, on 28 April 2016.

 Bishop Jackson resigned as Diocesan Bishop of the ADGL in January 2020.
 The Rt.
-Rev. John Miller currently serves as the temporary bishop for the diocese.
-Bishop Miller was appointed by ACNA Archbishop Foley Beach to serve the diocese in episcopal ministry, to advise the Standing Committee of the ADGL, and to serve as a liaison with the Province.
+Rev. John Miller and The Rt.
+Rev. Grant LeMarquand served as the temporary bishops for the diocese.
+Both Bishop Miller and Bishop LeMarquand were appointed by ACNA Archbishop Foley Beach to serve the diocese in episcopal ministry, to advise the Standing Committee of the ADGL, and to serve as liaisons with the Province.